 - Bicycle riders must travel in the direction of traffic.

 Motorists have a duty to drive cautiously and observe others on the road, but bicyclists also have the same responsibilities.
 Failing to follow these and other traffic laws often contributes to accidents.

 How Much Does a Raleigh Bicycle Accident Lawyer Cost?

 Reputable bicycle accident lawyers in Raleigh do not charge an upfront fee or make you pay out-of-pocket for any case-related expenses.
 Your attorney will advance these costs, and their legal fees will be dependent on how much you are awarded in your settlement or verdict.
 Most Raleigh firms will deduct between 33.33 to 40 percent of your recovery, plus court costs.
 This arrangement, or what is known as a contingency fee agreement, makes it far easier for injured bicycle accident victims to afford representation.
 If you do not receive any compensation, your attorney does not either, and you will owe nothing.

 Speak to a Raleigh Bicycle Accident Lawyer

-At Nagle & Associates, P.A., we only charge 25 percent of your settlement and a third if your case goes to trial.
+At Nagle & Associates, P.A., our Raleigh personal injury lawyers only charge 25 percent of your settlement and a third if your case goes to trial.
 Our team will work tirelessly on your behalf to recover the compensation you need and deserve.
 Call our office at (919) 433-0035 or contact us online for a free evaluation of your case.